-Recent research on the effects of flowers on humans has pointed out that senior citizens who have a close 'relationship' with flowers are known to have positive emotional feelings and a healthy disposition towards other people and life in general.
+Recent research on the effects of fresh flowers on humans has pointed out that senior citizens who have a close 'relationship' with flowers are known to have positive emotional feelings and a healthy disposition towards other people and life in general.

 This is because the impact of flowers on them is one that elicits happiness, endurance, and cheerfulness.

 The article also mentions that the research and study that lead these revelations was carried out by a team led by Professor Jeannette Haviland-Jones, Ph.D., professor of psychology, at Rutgers in 2001.